linorosa/food/snacks/rustic-chocolate-cake.md

 1. Grease an 8-inch round cake pan and line with parchement paper

-2. On a large bowl whisk
+2. On a large bowl whisk:

 	- 2 cups **almond flour**
 	- 1/2 cup **cocoa powder**